idaholab/EMRALD/emrald-docs/src/guide/Modeling/actions.md

 Then right click on Global Actions.
 A dropdown menu will appear, click on "New Action". <br>
 ![New Action 2_2](/images/Modeling/actions/NewAction2_2.png)

-Fill out the dialogue box and press "OK".
+Fill out the dialogue box and press "SAVE".
 A description is optional.
 ![New Action 3_2](/images/Modeling/actions/NewAction3_2.png)

 See [Types of Actions](#types-of-actions) for detailed description of dialogue box options for each type of action.